 Managing data and finding the right digital solution

-Instant verification does not appear to be critical to data quality assurance, but partnering with an established and trustworthy system provider can instill confidence in shipowners and charterers who rely on and may scrutinize this data.
+Instant verification does not appear to be critical to data quality assurance, but partnering with an established and trustworthy system provider can instil confidence in shipowners and charterers who rely on and may scrutinise this data.

 Errors in data handling can be costly from a regulatory perspective, given the risk of financial penalties for failing to meet EUA quotas.
 Establishing a robust data infrastructure, including data depositories and data lakes, along with secure and stable processes for data movement and partner access, is therefore fundamental for effective EU ETS compliance.